Malone Road: Flora and fauna

 The wild plants, "weeds", are listed and discussed in the "Urban Flora" by Beesley and Wilde.
 They noted that the residents keep their gardens relatively weed-free.
 In the area Scrophularia nodosa (Common Figwort), Digitalis purpurea (Foxglove) and Silene dioica (Red Campion) were noted in an old lane off the Malone Park.
 Epipactis helleborine (Broad-leaved Hellborine), an orchid, was spreading up New Forge Lane and Allium triquetrum (Three-cornered Garlic) was recorded from Cranmore.

 Notable residents

 The Malone Road area of Belfast has been home to many notable and historical people.
 From Moyses Hill, who received a 61-year lease in 1606 John Eccles was the first known resident of Cranmore House., later John Templeton lived on the road.
-Malone Road is also the home of restaurateur and chef Paul Rankin and television presenters Rose Neill, Donna Traynor, Jim Fitzpatrick and Paul Clarke.
+Malone Road has also been the home of restaurateur and chef Paul Rankin, actress Séainín Brennan, and television presenters Rose Neill, Donna Traynor, Jim Fitzpatrick and Paul Clarke.

 It was satirised in two novels by Gareth Russell, later adapted into a trilogy of plays, and by comedian Paddy Rafferty in his television show and successful stand-up act.